y1lichen/scs-sdk-plugin/README.md

 ## Developers Information

+### Note to current changes (Rev 10 Update 4)

+Because the memset in the shutdown function of the c++ code seems sometimes leads to long closing times of ets2/ats this function is removed.
+That means at the moment that while the shared memory is open, closing the game will not erase the shared memory values.
+To identify if the sdk is loaded use the `SdkActive` field of the SCSTelemetry object.
+The Dll to Rev 10 Update 4 does not contains the fix that set the value to 0 if the game is closed.
+If you do not want to build the dll by yourself you could use the `Timestamp` field.
+That should be reseted when the game is started.

 ### Documentation (not completed at the moment)

 There is also an Documentation.
 It tells a lot about the values.
 An installation, build , etc. guide will also follow.
 Should there still be questions, feature request or other changes visit the discord server linked at the top.